 STEP TWO: CLEAN IT UP!

 I keep a spray bottle mixed with rubbing alcohol and water in my workshop.
 I clean everything with this before I paint.
 This removes fingerprints, dust, and oils.
-Your paint will adhere better to a clean surface.
+As a result, your paint will adhere better to the it.
 You will also get a smoother finish.

 If something is particularly filthy, like this mirror was, it may take a little patience.
 I also used an old toothbrush to clean out all the scrollwork pieces using the same cleaning solution.